 - Yahoo search history: clear, erase, on this computer

 - How to remove Yahoo safe search: from Chrome, Mac, Safari

 - Delete Yahoo Mail account: permanently, from phone

-- Change Yahoo email password: iPhone, Android, desktop
+- How to change Yahoo email password: iPhone, Android, desktop

-- Access Yahoo Mail: Android, iPad, on phone
+- Access Yahoo Mail: on Android, iPad, iPhone